Here is a list of questions we've been asked regularly by investment owners of residential property.

 (NOTE: the procedures and time allowed by law to account for security deposits will depend on specific State and/or municipality regulations.
 Another reason to stick with the pros!)

 All security deposits are held in a trust account controlled by the top level licensed Agent for your local Brickleys office.
-Deposits can only be transferred to the property owner if the owner chooses to take over management of the current lease.
+Deposits can only be transferred to the property owner if the owner chooses to take over management of the current lease or if tenants have move out charges applied to their deposit.

 Typically, the owner will have 48 hours to respond to Brickleys concerning the work request.
 The email will outline all of the available options the owner can take at that time.
-If there is no response within 48 hours, the licensed Agent will then make a decision on behalf of the owner, under the terms of the Management Agreement.
+If there is no response within 48 hours, the licensed Agent will then make a decision on behalf of the owner.